wazuh/wazuh-documentation/source/development/packaging/generate-ova.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
   :description: Wazuh provides an automated way of generating a Virtual machine in OVA format.
-Learn how to build a Virtual machine in OVA format in this section of our documentation.
+Learn how to build a Virtual machine in OVA format in this section.

 .. _create-ova: